Remote Learning - Spring 2021

 Included in the guidance is the requirement for contingency planning for remote learning in case of self-isolation of multiple pupils or staff or local outbreaks.

 There is a requirement for immediate remote learning should there be a local lockdown or should a bubble need to self-isolate due to an outbreak.
 To address this, all classes will plan for weekly remote learning which will be available on the “Outside the School gate” area of our website and on the Class page -alongside learning for class based activities.
-All resources will be available to be printed and distributed, if this is required, with links for off-site or on line learning available within 24 hours,
+All resources will be available to be printed and distributed within 48 hours, if this is required, with links for off-site or on line learning available within 24 hours.
+Your class teacher will be in touch via Dojo or Seesaw by the end of the first day of isolating to let you know the timetable, where to access resources and the process for the time you may need to self isolate.

 St. Gerard’s will be adhering to the DFE guidance at all times and have the following contingency plans in place for remote learning should a child or bubble be unable to attend school because they are complying with clinical and/or public health advice.
 Teachers will keep using Dojo and Seesaw even when teaching in the classroom, so we can make sure all of our children and parents/carers can use it with ease.